suleman81/Moutamid/README.md

 ☯ I'm a **Developer | Thinker | Creator | Learner**
 - 🌱 Learning new things everyday.
 - 🚀 Science Enthusiast who loves to learn the mysteries about the Universe.
-- 👨‍💻 FrontEnd developer who loves web development.
+- 👨‍💻 FrontEnd and Backend developer who loves android development.
 - 😄 I usually like to make open source contributions.
 - 🌱 I love to learn new Technologies and ready to help others.
 - 👯 And Many More...